NatePadgett/Final_Project/README.md

 >
 >They have been blessed with a great team.
 >Harry and Daniel continue to work together, trying to stay on top of all the changes in medicine.
 >
 >We hope 2017 will bring good tidings for all.
 >
+>Frohe Weinachten!
+>
+>with love from our family to yours

+Result with Minimal:

+>Merry Christmas & Happy New Year
+>
+>12/27/2016
+>
+>Dear Friends and Family,
+>
+>Our souls have been fed and we are thankful.
+>
+>He is super busy and energized.
+>
+>Harry started a new choir in January.
+It is a joint venture with his high school choir director.
+The choir is off to a great start with two concert seasons booked already.
+Harry’s time with the choir will be short as he will move to Texas in January to start a new job.
+>
+>He has a few more applications to submit, but by Fall 2017, mom and dad anticipate being real empty nesters – oh my!
+>
+>Nancy and Nathan continue to work together, trying to stay on top of all the changes in medicine.
+>
+>We hope 2017 will bring good tidings for all.
+>